jschuster/-jschuster.github.io/_posts/2024/2024-02-15-android-studio-as-diff-tool-2024-way.md

 The [online help](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#69da8ca7) mentioned in this dialog suggests creating the start script yourself.
 However, some details are missing in this suggested solution.

-The easiest and best way I have found is to create a script file named `studio` in `/usr/local/bin/` (or somewhere else and create a symbolic link to it) and make it executable as described in the online help.
+The easiest and best way I have found is to create a script file named `studio` in `/usr/local/bin/` (or somewhere else and create a symbolic link to it) and make it executable with the `chmod +x` command as described in the online help.

 Almost identical, but with the following content:

 ```bash
 #!/bin/sh
 open -W -nb "com.google.android.studio" --args "$@";
 ```

 {: .notice--info}
 **Info:** The essential part is the `-W` parameter - otherwise Android Studio will start and complain that it could not find the files to compare.<br>
 Instead of the `-a` parameter from the [online help](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#69da8ca7), I prefer the `-b` parameter, which uses the BundleIdentifier instead of the application name to find the application to open, which is more reliable in my opinion.

+{: .notice--info}
+**Info2:** You may come to the conclusion that you should add this command as a zsh function instead of creating an extra bash script file for it.
+But with the integration in Sourcetree you are out of luck.
+Since Sourcetree doesn't read `~/.zshrc` (as I said, it doesn't read `$PATH` either), it won't recognize the function definitions it contains.

 With this studio script the configuration is exaclty like in the old days [Android Studio as your standard diff and merge tool]({{ site.baseurl }}{% link _posts/2021/2021-10-06-android-studio-as-diff-tool.md%}#configure-sourcetree).